cristianszwarc/sshra/README.md

 cd sshra
 composer install
 ```
-*be sure of only make public the web folder.
-You may run this only on localhost to prevent your non encrypted password go over the net*
+*Be sure of only make public the web folder.
+You may run this on your localhost to prevent enter your password in a form over a non encrypted web page.*

 ##Configuration File##
 The ```config/config.yml``` file can keep module configurations, the options will be passed to each module